toxicity1985/atoum-documentation/source/en/option_cli.rst

 -sf <file> / --score-file <file>
 ================================

-This option allows you to specify the path to the output file created by atoum.
+This option lets you specify the path to the output file created by atoum.

 .. code-block:: shell